Employers' Hijab Ban Isn't 'Direct Discrimination,' European Court Says

 When she was hired in 2003, Achbita did not wear a hijab to work.
 But when she told her bosses three years later that she wanted to begin wearing one, they refused to allow it, citing an unwritten rule meant to present neutrality to the firm's clients.

-Two months after the dispute began, G4S's unwritten rule became a company policy that stated, "employees are prohibited, in the workplace, from wearing any visible signs of their political, philosophical or religious beliefs and/or from engaging in any observance of such beliefs."
+Two months after the dispute began, G4S' unwritten rule became a company policy that stated, "employees are prohibited, in the workplace, from wearing any visible signs of their political, philosophical or religious beliefs and/or from engaging in any observance of such beliefs."

 The official rule was approved on May 29, 2006; one day before it went into effect on June 13, Achbita was fired.